Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Experiments

+This subsection showcases the prediction performance of the proposed GSMP kernel-based GP (GSMPGP) trained using SLIM-KL on nine real-world datasets.
+The dimensionality of these datasets varies from $1$ to $11$, with more details provided in Table \ref{tab:datasets}.
+The setup for training the GSMPGP is listed as follows.
+The number of mixture components $Q$ is set to 500 for the one-dimensional case and $100 \times P$ for the multi-dimensional case.
+The mean variables $\mu_q^{(p)}$ are uniformly sampled from the frequency range mentioned in Section \ref{subsec:gsmp} and the variance variables $v_q^{(p)}$ are fixed to a small constant, $0.001$.
+The weights $\boldsymbol{\theta}$ and the dual variables $\{\boldsymbol{\lambda}_j\}_{j = 1}^N$ are initialized to zeros.
+The penalty parameter $\{\rho_j\}_{j = 1}^N$ is initialized to $10^{-10}$ and adaptively updated using the residual balancing strategy \cite{wohlbergADMMPenaltyParameter2017}.
+The noise variance parameter $\sigma_e^2$ is estimated using a cross-validation filter type method \cite{garciaRobustSmoothingGridded2010}.

-This subsection compares the performance of the proposed GSMGP models to four other models, the SM kernel-based GP (SMGP) \cite{wilsonGaussianProcessKernels2013}, the squared-exponential kernel-based GP (SEGP) \cite{rasmussenGaussianProcessesMachine2006}, a long short-term memory (LSTM) recurrent neural network \cite{hochreiterLongShortTermMemory1997}, and an auto-regressive integrated moving average (ARIMA) model \cite{benvenutoApplicationARIMAModel2020}.
+For comparison, we consider six other models, the original GSM kernel-based GP (GSMGP) \cite{suwandiGaussianProcessRegression2022}, an SM kernel-based GP (SMGP) \cite{wilsonGaussianProcessKernels2013}, a sparse spectrum GP (SSGP) \cite{lazaro2010sparse}, a squared-exponential kernel-based GP (SEGP) \cite{rasmussenGaussianProcessesMachine2006}, a long short-term memory (LSTM) recurrent neural network \cite{hochreiterLongShortTermMemory1997}, and a very recent Transformer-based time series prediction model, Informer \cite{zhou2021informer}.
 The SMGP and SEGP model hyper-parameters are optimized using a gradient-descent based approach with the default parameter settings suggested in \href{https://people.orie.cornell.edu/andrew/code}{https://people.orie.cornell.edu/andrew/code}.
-The SM kernel uses the same number of kernel components as the GSMP kernel ($Q = 500$ or $Q = 100 \times P$) for a fair comparison.
-The LSTM model has a standard architecture with 3 hidden layers, each with 100 hidden units while the ARIMA$(p,d,q)$ model uses standard parameters of $p = 5, d = 1$, and $q = 2$.
+The GSM and SM kernel use the same number of kernel components as the GSMP kernel ($Q = 500$ or $Q = 100 \times P$) for a fair comparison.
+The SSGP model has 500 basis functions with hyper-parameters determined using a conjugate-gradient method.
+The LSTM model has a standard architecture with 3 hidden layers, each with 100 hidden units while the Informer model follows the default configuration as specified in \href{https://github.com/zhouhaoyi/Informer2020/tree/main}{https://github.com/zhouhaoyi/Informer2020/tree/main}.

-The results in Table \ref{tab:gsmgp-vs-competitors} demonstrate that the proposed GSMGP models consistently outperform their competitors in prediction MSE across all datasets.
-Notably, GSMGP-D$^2$SCA achieves lower prediction MSE compared to GSMGP-DSCA, illustrating that the ADMM consensus step in D$^2$SCA helps find superior optima and enables more robust learning of the hyper-parameters (see the discussions in Section \ref{subsec:doubly-distributed-sca}).
-Additionally, GSMGP-Q$^2$DSCA attains comparable performance to GSMGP-D$^2$SCA on most datasets, demonstrating its capability to maintain learning performance while reducing communication load.
-For ease of illustration, the performance of the proposed GSMGP-D$^2$SCA on three one-dimensional datasets is visualized in Fig. \ref{fig:gsmgp-1d}.